Find Affordable College Courses

 Read full report on Journalism at The University of Texas at Austin

-Ohio University - Athens Campus ranked #12 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
-OHIO Athens is a very large public school located in the distant town of Athens.
+Ohio University - Athens Campus came in at #12 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools ranking.
+OHIO Athens is a very large public school located in the town of Athens.

 Of the 165 students majoring in journalism at OHIO Athens, 27% are male and 73% are female.